ga-curriculum/lab-mlops-using-mlflow/lab.md

 By the end of this lab, you will be able to:

--   ✅ Set up a basic ML project environment on an AWS Jupyter instance.
+-   ✅ Set up a basic ML project environment on our AWS Workspace.
 -   ✅ Use MLflow to track and log parameters, metrics, and artifacts during model training.
 -   ✅ Package a trained machine learning model using MLflow's standard model format.
 -   ✅ Create a simple REST API using Flask to serve predictions from an MLflow-packaged model.